shaunsmith/functionslab/0-Setup.md

 Now to make sure you can be authenticated correctly and communicate with Oracle Functions let's run a command to list all of the existing applications.
-It doesn't matter what the results--just that you do get result to confirm connectivity.
+It doesn't matter what the results--just that it runs successfully to confirm connectivity.

 ![user input](images/userinput.png)